Sakshi1906/Student-Well-Being-Analysis/README.md

 Tableau

-📊 Key Steps
+📊 Key Insights

-Imported raw student count dataset into MySQL

-Cleaned data and added calculated columns

-Wrote SQL queries to analyze trends and aggregate student counts

-Generated insights for reporting
+Top Departments / Categories: Identified which departments or categories have the highest and lowest student counts.

+Trends Over Time: Observed growth or decline patterns in student enrollment across semesters or years.

+Distribution & Aggregates: Analyzed the proportion of students per category and calculated average, minimum, and maximum counts to highlight imbalances and support planning.

 🚀 Files